Jim Neidhart: Various promotions (1992–1994)

 After leaving the WWF in February 1992, Neidhart wrestled a handful of matches on the independent circuit, including two bouts for Eastern Championship Wrestling (ECW).
 Beginning in August 1992, he made three tours with New Japan Pro-Wrestling: The G1 Climax in August (losing in the first round to Kensuke Sasaki), the Super Grade Tag League II in October (teaming with Tom Zenk and finishing with 0 points) and Battle Final in December.

 In February and March 1993, Neidhart wrestled in Australia for the "Wrestling Down Under" promotion, working three matches with Jake Roberts.

+In December 1993, Neidhart promoted several shows in Florida under the banner "Anvil Promotions".

+Throughout early 1994, Neidhart wrestled for various independent promotions.

+World Championship Wrestling (1993)

 In April 1993, Neidhart began wrestling for World Championship Wrestling (WCW), making his debut on the May 15 episode of WCW Worldwide, beating a jobber, Todd Zane.
 After defeating Mustapha Saed on the next episode, Neidhart teamed with Junkyard Dog for the next, again beating Chick Donovan and Rip Rogers.
 Neidhart and The Junkyard Dog beat Paul Orndorff and Dick Slater by disqualification on the June 5 WCW Saturday Night.
 Eleven days later, he beat Shanghai Pierce in a dark match before Clash of the Champions XXIII.
 After losing to Maxx Payne at a house show in Kokomo, Indiana, on October 7, Neidhart left WCW.

+Extreme Championship Wrestling (1993)

 On November 13, 1993, Neidhart wrestled The Sandman to a no contest at ECW's November to Remember in the ECW Arena.
-In December 1993, Neidhart promoted several shows in Florida under the banner "Anvil Promotions".

-Throughout early 1994, Neidhart wrestled for various independent promotions.
-He returned to the World Wrestling Federation in June 1994.

-World Wrestling Federation (1994)